bfraser4/Project-2/README.md

 ## Proposal

 We will analyz data from Netflix streaming services and IMDB data set.
 We will join the data set by the title, Movie Rating, votes, date added, and rating.
-We will analyze and complete the extract, transform and load (ETL) process on the data set.
+Lastly, we will analyze and complete the extract, transform and load (ETL) process on the data set.

 Extract: Extracting Disney+ and Netflix CSV file from data from Kaggle.com